Crossing Margins: Intersectional Users' Ethical Concerns about Software: Scope and Data

-To generate a set of software applications to analyze, we started with data.ai's list of the top 50 applications (by number of users) across App Stores within the US.\footnote{included in the replication package} We chose the US as the geographical domain as Reddit's primary user base is US-centered~\cite{reddit_2022}.
-From this list, we added the word ``app" after app names that are homonymous with often-used words to avoid false positives (e.g., ``McDonalds $\rightarrow$ McDonalds app").
+The scope includes the top 50 US mobile applications by user count (data.ai).\footnote{included in the replication package} We chose the US as the geographic domain, as Reddit's primary user base is US-centered~\citep{reddit_2022}.
+We added the word ``app" after app names that are homonymous with often-used words to avoid false positives (e.g., ``McDonalds $\rightarrow$ McDonalds app").